 To search for driving records, you must do a search for their driving record.

 Have you ever had to search for criminal records of someone you know?
 Was it an easy process?
-Did you search online or did you make a phone call to the jail? was the information you recieved correct?
+Did you search online or did you make a phone call to the jail?
+Was the information you received correct?
 There are many reasons that people look up criminal records and backgrounds, and your story might make it easier for others.

 Click here to share your story